-In the Fortran version, each PETSc routine has as its final argument an integer error variable, in contrast to the C convention of providing the error variable as the routine's return value.
+In the Fortran version, each PETSc routine has as its final argument an integer error variable.
 The error code is set to be nonzero if an error has been detected; otherwise, it is zero.
-For example, the Fortran and C variants of KSPSolve() are given, respectively, below, where ierr denotes the error variable:
+For example, the Fortran and C variants of KSPSolve() are given, respectively, below, where ierr denotes the PetscErrorCode error variable:

 '''

 call KSPSolve(ksp,b,x,ierr) !
 Fortran

-ierr = KSPSolve(ksp,b,x); / C /
+ierr = KSPSolve(ksp,b,x); // C

 '''